Xeo-hub/Deep-Learning/Exercises/README.md

-his directory gathers several Deep Learning challenges made in the "Deep Learning" course.
+This directory gathers several Deep Learning challenges made in the "Deep Learning" course.